-Before I start on the painting I get a print of the image I’m going to work from at the same size as the canvas I’ll be painting on.
+Before I started the painting I got a print of the image I worked from that was the same size as the canvas I painted on.
 In this instance, my canvas was 8″x8″, so that is the size I made my reference photo which you can see in step 7.

 I used a proportional divider to help me measure key landmarks for the eyes and nose.
 A proportional divider is an excellent tool for beginning artists.

-Here I have the under-painting roughed in which helps me establish values.
+Here I have the under-painting of the dog portrait roughed in which helps me establish values.
 It’s not looking pretty, but it doesn’t need to at this point.
-I’m checking my drawing against the photo for differences and all looks good.
+I’m checking my drawing against the photo for differences and make adjustments along the way.

 The canvas looks much lighter in the image above compared to the previous image due to changes in lighting.

 Step 3 – Block In Dark Areas Of The Dog Portrait

 Step 3 is where I began using oil paint.
 You can paint oil over acrylics, but never the other way around.
 If you think of acrylic paint as “water” and oil paint as “oil”, oil floats on top of the water.
 If you put acrylic on top of oil, your painting will crack when it dries because oil dries slowly while acrylic dries fast.
 You want the fast drying paints to go on first in very thin layers t to avoid cracks.

 I usually block in the dark areas first.
 However, I have a problem when it comes to painting portraits.
 A detour is usually taken as I get impatient and have to paint in the eyes as soon as possible.

 Eyes are magical to me in paintings and when they are painted, they make me feel like the subject has joined me in the studio.
 In this painting and many of my other dog portraits, the eyes end up following me wherever I go.
 It’s cool and a bit creepy at the same time.

 Since I skipped ahead in my own process, I will quickly review how I got the eyes to look so real.